The Must-Dos in Wanaka!

 Location: The Roys Peak Track car park, Mt Aspiring Road, approximately 6km (4 miles) from the Wanaka.

 2. Take a Photo of #ThatWanakaTree – Thing to Do in Wanaka in Autumn

 Location: From the west end of town, walk to Stony Creek along the lakeshore.

-For your dose of adventure in Wanaka, check out Wild Wire.
+For your dose of adventure in Wanaka, check out Wild Wire Wanaka.
 This experience allows you to climb an 80m (262ft) waterfall over a 1,000m (3,281ft) via ferrata course with no prior climbing experience needed.
 Via ferrata is a course following a steel cable while using metal pegs, handholds, footholds and bridges.
 The result is climbing the huge Twin Falls with spectacular views along the way.
 Find out more about Wild Wire, read reviews and even book your tour on Viator and Tripadvisor.

 Location: Pick-ups available from the Wanaka township with Wild Wire.

-Location: State Highway 6 between Haast and Makarora.
+Location: State Highway 6 between Makarora and Haast.
 64km (40 miles) from Wanaka.

 Location: Mt Aspiring Road, approximately 23km (14 miles) from Wanaka.